Formation of Cavity-Polaritons via High-Order Van Hove Singularities: Key Results

+We note that, even in the absence of intrinsic subgap excitations, as in the ultracold-atom implementation discussed in \cref{sec:Ultra-imp}, the zero-subgap-absorption picture could in principle be spoiled by a finite fermionic lifetime, which broadens particle-hole excitations.
+However, as estimated in \cref{app:subgapAbs}, this effect is too small to appreciably affect the subgap polariton branch for realistic parameters.

-The formation of polaritons in this setting is shown in Fig.~\ref{fig:densityplot}, where the photon spectral function \(A(\omega)\) (defined in Section \ref{sec:Van_Hove_Pol}) is plotted as a function of the photon frequency \(\omega\) and the coupling strength $g$.
-Here, the cavity frequency \(\omega_0\) is set to be resonant with interband transitions at the band gap \(E_g\) in order to maximize the hybridization.
-When the photon as enough energy to excite the particle-hole continuum above the gap (\(\omega > E_g\)), the spectral function shows a broadened polariton branch dominated by absorption processes.
-For photon frequencies below the gap (\(\omega < E_g\)), the spectral function exhibits instead a very narrow, i.e. long-lived polaritonic branch $\omega_{\mathrm{P}}(g)$ with a strong hybridization, evidenced by the strong bending of the branch away from the cavity frequency \( \omega_0 = E_g\) as the coupling strength \(g\) increases.
-The energy shift of the lower polaritonic branch is directly related to the order of the VHS: the stronger the divergence at the singularity, the greater the shift.
-This is further highlighted in Fig.~\ref{fig:Branch}, where the polariton energy shift $\delta \omega_{\mathrm{P}}$, defined as the difference between the bare photon frequency $\omega_0$ and the polaritonic branch \(\omega_\text{P}\), is plotted for three different types of insulating band structures: 2D parabolic, 1D parabolic and 2D checkerboard.
+The polariton energy shift $\delta \omega_{\mathrm{P}}$ is directly related to the order of the VHS: the stronger the divergence at the singularity, the greater the shift.
+This is further highlighted in Fig.~\ref{fig:Branch}, where $\delta \omega_{\mathrm{P}}$ is plotted for three different types of insulating band structures: 2D parabolic, 1D parabolic and 2D checkerboard.
 In the weak light-matter-coupling regime, the different kind of VHS in the three configurations implies a different scaling law of $\delta \omega_{\mathrm{P}}$ with the coupling $g$, written in \cref{fig:Branch} next to the curves.
 As we see, reducing the dimensionality from 2D to 1D increases the energy shift, as proposed in the context of nanowires in Ref.~\cite{Arnardottir2013}.
 Notably, however, an even better scaling law is obtained for the 2D checkerboard case, highlighting band engineering of HOVHS in the JDOS as a more effective strategy than dimensionality reduction to enhance polariton hybridization.

+We finally remark that the above scaling results are robust against temperature corrections.
+In this regard, in \cref{app:finiteT} we show that finite temperature only reduces the strength of the vertical interband response through the thermal population imbalance between valence and conduction bands, encoded in a prefactor \(\mathcal{F}_{T}=\tanh( E_g/4\,k_B T)\): for instance, in the checkerboard case the lower-polariton shift becomes \(\delta\omega_{\mathrm{P,ch}}(T)\sim \mathcal{F}_{T}^{2/3}(g/E_g)^{4/3}\log^{2/3}(g/E_g)\) up to temperature-independent prefactors, so that the weak-coupling scaling shown in \cref{fig:Branch} and later summarized in \cref{tab:sigma_behaviors} is unchanged.